andreasWallner/recipe-markdown/README.md

 in between.
 In cases when this is not sufficient, squared brackets around the unit can be used to separate the components in an explicit way (e.g. 1 [heaped tbsp.] sugar).

 Steps are started with a '-', followed by the instruction.
+For notes, '--' is used.

 WaitPhase blocks start with a '+' and a '#' is used to start a new part.